 If you or your child plays any sport where there’s a chance of being hit in the jaw or head, wearing a custom-made mouthguard will help to prevent common dental injuries such as chipping, breaking or knocking out teeth.
 It can also protect against soft tissue injuries such as split lips, cheeks and gums.

 It’s not only contact sports that carry a risk of dental injuries, but also activities such as skateboarding, cycling and dancing.
 A mouthguard may not prevent all injuries, but it can significantly reduce their severity and usually prevents the need for corrective dental treatment.

 If you or your child grind your teeth at night, we may prescribe a special type of mouthguard called an occlusal splint.
 This can prevent teeth grinding (bruxism) and help with TMJ problems.

 You’ve probably seen mouthguards on sale at sports stores.
 These include stock mouthguards in a range of sizes and ‘boil and bite’ mouthguards that are boiled in water and moulded to the shape of your teeth.

-While these over-the-counter products still offer some protection for your teeth, they’re less effective than custom mouthguards that have been specially designed for your mouth.
-In some cases, they can even make injuries more serious if they get damaged or lodged in your throat.
+While these over-the-counter products sill offer some protection for your teeth, they’re less effective than custom mouthguards that have been specially designed for your mouth. in some cases, they can even make injuries more serious if they get damaged or lodged in your throat.